+DomaCom holds an AFSL (No. 444365) under the Corporations Act 2001 (Cth).
 DomaCom is authorised under its AFSL to provide general financial product advice to retail and wholesale clients on the following classes of financial products:

-- interests in managed investment schemes excluding investor directed portfolio services.
+• interests in managed investment schemes excluding investor directed portfolio services.
 DomaCom is also authorised to deal in financial products.

 In particular, DomaCom is authorised to:

-- issue, apply for, acquire, vary or dispose of interests in managed investment schemes excluding investor directed portfolio services; and
+• issue, apply for, acquire, vary or dispose of interests in managed investment schemes excluding investor directed portfolio services; and

 DomaCom is also authorised to make a market in units in sub funds of the Fund.
 DomaCom intends to make a market in units (that is, to regularly state prices at which it is willing to buy and sell units in a sub-fund) and it will provide the facility for the buying and selling of units on the DomaCom platform.
 DomaCom acting on its own behalf, may bid or offer to buy and sell units in a sub-fund from time to time, at its discretion entirely and will stipulate the prices at which it will do so.